ONLINE HELP

 To create a class:

-1. Display the "Project explorer" pane if necessary: on the "Home" tab, in the "Environment" group, expand "Panes" and select "Project explorer".
+1. If necessary, display the "Project Explorer" pane: under the "Home" pane, in the "Environment" group, pull down "Panes" then select "Project Explorer".

 2. In the "Project explorer" pane, open the context menu of the "Classes" folder and select "Create a class".